Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Uncertainty quantification under feedback loops

 There are three important aspects of this definition.
 First, coverage is with respect to a particular joint distribution of the training and test data, $\mathcal{P}$, as the probability statement in \eqref{eq:coverage} is over random draws of all $n + 1$ data points.
 That is, if one draws $(Z_1, \ldots, Z_n, Z_\text{test}) \sim \mathcal{P}$ and constructs the confidence set for $X_\textup{test}$ based on a regression model fit to $(Z_1, \ldots, Z_n)$, then the confidence set contains the true test label, $Y_\textup{test}$, a fraction of $1 - \alpha$ of the time.
 In this work, $\mathcal{P}$ can be any distribution captured by FCS, as we describe later in more detail.

 Second, note that \eqref{eq:coverage} is a finite-sample statement: it holds for any number of training data points, $n$.
-Finally, coverage is a marginal probability statement, which averages over all the randomness in the training and test data; it is not a statement about conditional probabilities, such as ${\Prob (Y_\textup{test} \in C(X_\textup{test}) \mid X_\textup{test} = x)}$ for a particular value of interest, $x \in \mathcal{X}$.
+Finally, coverage is a marginal probability statement, which averages over all the randomness in the training and test data; it is not a statement about conditional probabilities, such as ${\Prob (Y_\textup{test} \in C(X_\textup{test}) \mid X_\textup{test})}$.
 We will call a family of confidence sets, $C_\alpha$, indexed by the miscoverage level, $\alpha \in (0, 1)$, \emph{valid} if they provide coverage for all $\alpha \in (0, 1)$.

-When the training and test data are exchangeable (e.g., independently and identically distributed), \textit{conformal prediction} provides valid confidence sets for any $P$ and for any regression model class \cite{vovk1999machine,vovk2005algorithmic,lei2018distribution}.
+When the training and test data are exchangeable (e.g., independently and identically distributed), \textit{conformal prediction} is an approach for constructing valid confidence sets for any regression model \cite{vovk1999machine,vovk2005algorithmic,lei2018distribution}.
 Though recent work has extended the methodology to certain forms of distribution shift \cite{tibshirani2019conformal, cauchois2020robust, gibbs2021adaptive, park2021pac, aleks2021distribution}, to our knowledge no existing approach can produce valid confidence sets when \textit{the test data depends on the training data}.
 Here, we generalize conformal prediction to the FCS setting, enabling uncertainty quantification under this prevalent type of dependence between training and test data.